AloisReitbauer/TraceAPIWorkshop/agenda.md

 However, today each vendor has their own implementation.
 The goal of this workshop is to compare the invidual implementations and define the common ground as well as further items for discussion.

 This first workshop is targeted at **tracing framework providers**.
 In the future there will also discussions with framework implementors.

+## Tracing Examples

+The workshop will be very practically oriented.
+The basis for discussion is instrumentation of [example "micro" applications](https://github.com/AloisReitbauer/TraceAPIWorkshop/examples)

 ## Tracing Framework providers participating in workshop